Core guidance: Recruitment

 An employer says in a job advert ‘this job is unsuitable for disabled people’.

 An employer does not give someone the job, even though they are the best-qualified person, just because the applicant tells the employer they have a disabled partner.
-This is probably direct discrimination because of disability.
+This is probably direct discrimination because of disability by association.
 Direct discrimination cannot be justified, whatever the employer’s motive.

 An employer does not give an applicant the job, even though they are the best-qualified person, because the employer incorrectly thinks the applicant is gay.
 This is still direct discrimination because of sexual orientation.